Early Orthodontic Treatment for Children

 Orthodontic problems can be caused by many different things.
 These problems include jaw growth problems, excessive crowding of the teeth, protruding teeth, excess space between individual teeth, and crooked or bad bites.
 They can be caused by genetics, losing baby teeth too early or late, injury to the mouth, or habitual thumb-sucking.

 The majority of children lose all of their baby teeth by the age of 13.
 By this time, their jawbone will also harden and stop growing.
 Orthodontic treatments for adults tend to take more time and may require tooth extraction or oral surgery.
-Early orthodontic treatment can help prevent the need for orthodontics as an adult.
+Early prevention treatment can help prevent the need for orthodontics as an adult.

 If your child exhibits the signs of necessary orthodontic care, or if your dentist has recommended a visit to the orthodontist, you should contact us and schedule an appointment.
 We can schedule an initial consultation to determine the best steps to take toward caring for your child’s smile.
 Contact Bailey Orthodontics today to schedule your consultation.